 Legacy of Kain: A vampire lord is trying to save the world by restoring the destiny of himself and his son to their rightful paths.
 It's pretty simple until you add in all the false gods, time travel, multiple paradoxes, fate/destiny vs. free will, Amnesiac Dissonance, resurrections, all the characters having secret motivations and trying to manipulate everyone else while simultaneously being manipulated themselves, and on and on and on.
 Basically it's the king of Gambit Pileup.

-A lot of this has to due with Nomura's philosophy of adding plot twists, no matter what the rhyme or reason, in order to keep things "surprising".
+A lot of this has to do with Nomura's philosophy of adding plot twists, no matter what the rhyme or reason, in order to keep things "surprising."
 When asked what the most important thing to him is when making a story, he replied with this:

 Nomura: Making it "surprising."
 While I'm writing out the plot, if things seem that you can predict the outcome on your own, then I think of a different, unexpected development.

 The prequel game Birth by Sleep was an extended Mind Screwdriver that explained the origins of the Big Bad and Castle Oblivion and added backstory about a few characters.
-Then 3D came along and added Xehanort time-traveling to set up his own rise to villainy, and Nobodies manifesting hearts through friendship.
+Then 3D came along and added Xehanort time-traveling to set up his own rise to villainy, and Nobodies manifesting hearts through friendship, and other such plot elements in addition to cranking the Mind ScrewUp to Eleven.
 At this point, there are so many connections in the plots of the games that 3D needed a Memento feature to prevent Continuity Lockout.

 Dissidia: Final Fantasy had shades of this, with some vague terms and references that didn't add up, but the Kudzu Plot really got going with the prequel, Dissidia 012, which was filled with retcons, twists, clones, alternate universes, and new questions left unresolved and hanging all other the place.